alpeyrot/ticket-market/README.md

 # Relationship between the three different market places

-We now investigate how prices from one market place that of another.
+We now investigate how prices from one market place affect that of another.
 We start by plotting the price evolution.

 ![Price Evolution](images/prices.png)

 We notice that while marketplace1 and marketplace2 seem more stable, marketplace3 is highly volatile.
-One of the reasons for this comes from the fact that marketplace3 owns a smaller percentage of the marketshare, so that it is more sensitive to outliers.
+One of the reasons for this comes from the fact that marketplace3 owns a smaller percentage of the market share, so that it is more sensitive to outliers.
 Indeed, the market share is divided as follows.

 ![Market share](images/marketshare.png)